scality/Zenko/kubernetes/cosmos/README.md

 ## Rclone CronJob

-This chart deploys a Kubernetes CronJob which will periodically launch rclone jobs with the purpose of syncing metadata.
-The time at which this job runs can be configured through the `rclone.schedule` field in the `values.yaml` file.
-Additionally, you can manually create a jobs at will with the following command:
+This chart deploys a Kubernetes Job at install to immediately begin a metadata sync.
+Additionally, a Kubernetes CronJob is deployed, which periodically launches rclone jobs to sync any additional metadata changes.
+The job schedule can be configured with the ``rclone.schedule`` field in the ``values.yaml`` file.
+However, to manually trigger the job run the following command:

 ```sh
 kubectl create job my-job-name --from=cronjob/my-release-cosmos-rclone